Chandhucp/Diamond_Price_Prediction/README.md

 ## Dataset

 The dataset used for this project contains information about diamonds, including carat weight, cut, color, clarity, and depth, along with their corresponding prices.
-The dataset is stored in the file `gemstone.csv`, which should be placed in the `data` directory.
+The dataset is stored in the file `gemstone.csv`, which should be placed in the `notebooks/data` directory.

 ## Installation